Aliases for CDK2 Gene

 GeneCards Summary for CDK2 Gene

-CDK2 (Cyclin-Dependent Kinase 2) is a Protein Coding gene.
-Diseases associated with CDK2 include melanoma and tetraploidy.
-Among its related pathways are PI3K-Akt signaling pathway and Pathways in cancer.
-GO annotations related to this gene include cyclin-dependent protein serine/threonine kinase activity and histone kinase activity.
-An important paralog of this gene is CDK1.
+CDK2 (Cyclin Dependent Kinase 2) is a Protein Coding gene.
+Diseases associated with CDK2 include Breast Cancer and Retinoblastoma.
+Among its related pathways are Cell cycle Cell cycle (generic schema) and Cellular Senescence (REACTOME).
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is CDK3.